thanhtungtav4/OVANIC/wp-content/plugins/all-in-one-wp-security-and-firewall/readme.txt

 * FIX: Stopped host cron job working in a specific situation.
 * FIX: A few setting options like enabling the honeypot feature for registration page, disabling the application password, enabling move spam comments to trash after specified days, moving spam comments to trash after days, enabling remove database tables upon uninstalling, and enabling remove all plugin settings upon uninstalling the plugin were overridden on upgrading the plugin.
+* TWEAK: Add a 'safe message' comment to the firewall's settings file.

 = 5.0.5 - 05/September/2022 =